- You must meet the general admission requirements that pertain to all master’s degree candidates.

 Find out when registration opens, classes start, transcript deadlines and more.
 Applications are accepted year-round, so you can apply any time.

-Looking to Study Full-Time?
+Looking to Study On Campus?

 Research and education in the Department of Chemical and Biomolecular Engineering are deeply interdisciplinary and targeted at solving some of the world’s most challenging problems, ranging from the development of new therapies to conquer cancer to the creation of earth-friendly biofuels and other sources of energy to the design of molecular electronics and more.